natesymer/sansom/README.md

 Philosophy
 -

-*A piece of software should not limit you to one way of thinking.*
+***A piece of software should not limit you to one way of thinking.***

 You can write a `Sansomable` for each logical unit of your API, but you also don't have to.

-You can also mount existing Rails/Sinatra apps in your `Sansomable`.
+You can also mount existing Rails/Sinatra/Rack apps in your `Sansomable`.
 But you also don't have to.

 You can write one `Sansomable` for your entire API.

+Fuck it.

+***A piece of software should not be a magic box.***

+A web framework is, however simplistically, a tool to connect code to a URL's path.

+A web framework doesn't provide an ORM, template rendering, nor change how ruby works to the point where you're not writing Ruby code but instead `Rails` or `Sinatra` code.

 Installation
 -